-Agra the city of Taj Mahal has much to offer to the discerning tourists regarding the sightseeing places in Agra besides Taj Mahal.
+Agra the city of the Taj Mahal has much to offer to discerning tourists regarding the sightseeing places in Agra besides the Taj Mahal.
 Some of these are Mughal monuments while others are from religion and the normal city life of Agra.

-1. Mehtab Bagh- one of the top places in Agra besides Taj Mahal
+1. Mehtab Bagh- one of the top places in Agra besides the Taj Mahal

 Every guidebook tells you to visit the Taj Mahal at sunrise time, sure this is the best time to be fascinated with the beauty of the Taj Mahal but sunset time is also another exciting option.
 Visit the Taj Mahal in the morning for the sunrise and gaze at the Taj Mahal during sunset from the Mehtab Bagh.
 Mehtab bagh gardens are on the Northern side of the River Yamuna right at the back of the Taj Mahal.

-2. Agra Fort- Top places in Agra besides Taj Mahal
+2. Agra Fort- Top places in Agra besides the Taj Mahal

 There are three dummy gates and the gate leading to the tomb is the best one of them.
 Beautiful motif designs from Hindu religion and four marble minarets adorn this royal gate.
 The tomb has a huge dome which is concealed by marble filigree screens from outside.
 Small cupolas not one but series of them make this mausoleum look more like a Buddhist pagoda.

-The free flowing Islamic arches on the gates are adorned with temple top like structures even Christian cross can be sighted.
+The free-flowing Islamic arches on the gates are adorned with temple-top-like structures even the Christian cross can be sighted.
 The green gardens are home to an endangered specie of deer called black buck.
 It is fabled that the Jats marauded the tomb and the tomb was raided with all precious items like carpets, Jewels etc looted.
-The huge sand stone filigree screen work sure is worth praises.
-Do get yourself a picture in front of the grand gate of entry at Sikandra tomb.
+The huge sandstone filigree screenwork sure is worth praise.
+Do get yourself a picture in front of the grand gate of entry at Sikandra’s tomb.

 5. Soami Bagh- This is memorial in memory of Soami Ji Maharaj who laid the foundation of Radha Soami faith.
 The memorial is a grand structure in pure white marble supposedly constructed in 100 odd years.
 The structure was started in 1905 finally completed in 2019.
-The huge dome from inside is decorated with three dimensional carving of flowers, Trees and nature.
-Naturally coloured stones have been used to depict the three dimensionally carved frescos of fruits, flowers, trees etc. The verses of the sayings of Holy master have been inlaid in precious stones and adorn the walls.
+The huge dome from inside is decorated with a three-dimensional carving of flowers, Trees and nature.
+Naturally coloured stones have been used to depict the three-dimensionally carved frescos of fruits, flowers, trees etc. The verses of the sayings of Holy master have been inlaid in precious stones and adorn the walls.
 The monument is truly majestic and worth a visit.

 6 Gurudwara Guru Ka Taal- Just a km away from the Tomb of Sikandra is situated this Sikh Temple.
 This is a historic Sikh Temple and is made in memory of the ninth master of Sikh faith Guru Tegh Bahadur Sahib.
 The master was taken prisoner by the Mughal emperor Aurangzeb and executed in Delhi as he refused to accept Islam.

-7. Sadar Bazar- Agra had a huge cantonment area where British army officers used to reside there are old Victorian era bungalows in vicinity with an old church too, these officers used to shop at an old market called Sadar Bazar.
+7. Sadar Bazar- Agra had a huge cantonment area where British army officers used to reside there are old Victorian-era bungalows in the vicinity with an old church too, these officers used to shop at an old market called Sadar Bazar.
 This market is favorite hangout place of Agraites.
 You can shop here for leather articles, souvenirs, clothes, and electronics.
-You can also enjoy the street food of Agra over here, There is a lane called “chat gali” where all sort of street food is served and savoured.
+You can also enjoy the street food of Agra over here, There is a lane called “chat gali” where all sort of street food is served and savored.